 To top it all off, templates remain consistent, allowing you to make changes to your folder structure and preferences which can then be synced with every folder you’ve previously applied your template on.

 Document management is about working more efficiently and phasing out redundant tasks with intelligent organization and automation tools.
-To see Rubex in action, fill out the form below to view a free, personalized demo.
+To see Rubex in action, click here to set up a free, personalized demo.